vEnhance/1802/r16.typ

       Find a potential function $f$ for the vector field $bf(F)$ and use the FTC as a shortcut.
   2. *Not yet covered in class*: If $cal(C)$ is a closed loop in $RR^2$, use Green's theorem instead.
-  3. If both of these fail, fall back the parametrization recipe.
+  3. If both of these fail, fall back to the parametrization recipe.
 ]

 #memo(title: [Memorize: FTC for line integrals])[